OpenGrade

 Phase 1 — Synthetic Dataset Generation

-Generate 500+ synthetic financial profiles spanning the full spectrum of tenant archetypes:
+Generate 500+ synthetic financial profiles spanning the full spectrum of applicant archetypes:

 Green Profiles (70–100)

-Stable salary, healthy balances, low credit utilization, consistent rent payments, active savings
+Stable salary, healthy balances, low credit utilization, consistent recurring payments, active savings

 Yellow Profiles (40–69)